 The purpose of a cell membrane is to separate the cell's contents from the external environment.
-Because life evolved in an aqueous, or watery, environment, cells exist in, and contain, water.
-Because water and fat/oil do not mix well, membranes have developed on this basis.
+Because life evolved in an aqueous (aka watery) environment, cells exist in, and contain, water.
+And because water and fat/oil do not mix well, membranes have developed on this basis.

 Types of Phospholipids